 The plan is included in a package of referral information provided by intake and assessment services to treatment service providers.

-Brief intervention for drug dependency
+Brief intervention for substance dependency

-Counselling options for drug dependency
+Counselling options for substance dependency

 A person can receive individual or group counselling as an outpatient or as part of their inpatient treatment.
 The different models of counselling may include: